 So this is just an article from 2014, and it's not about a life form in the way Alex makes it seem.

-Researchers just, they fused a modified E. coli with some lab-made nucleotides, and the genes that they put in were able to be passed down when the bacteria reproduced.
+Researchers just fused a modified E. coli with some lab-made nucleotides, and the genes that they put in were able to be passed down when the bacteria reproduced.

-He wouldn't use this catchy headline, and he would know that in 2017 the same team had a further breakthrough where they, quote, announced that their semi-synthetic strain of E. coli is the first to both contain the unnatural bases in its DNA and use the bases to instruct cells to make a new protein.
+And he would know that in 2017, the same team had a further breakthrough where they, quote, announced that their semi-synthetic strain of E. coli is the first to both contain the unnatural bases in its DNA and use the bases to instruct cells to make a new protein.

 Or he would know that last year there was another paper published about this ongoing research that's been headed up by Dr. Floyd Romsberg.